U.S. missionary doctor in Liberia tests positive for Ebola

-An American doctor working in Liberia has tested positive for the Ebola virus after working with obstetrics patients at a missionary hospital in Monrovia, the Christian organisation SIM USA said on Tuesday.
+An American doctor working in Liberia has tested positive for the Ebola virus after working with obstetrics patients at a missionary hospital in Monrovia, the Christian organization SIM USA said on Tuesday.

 The North Carolina-based group did not identify the doctor, who had not been treating the Ebola patients hospitalized in isolation on the missionary's sprawling campus.

-It is not yet known how the physician contracted the often deadly virus, the organisation said.
+It is not yet known how the physician contracted the often deadly virus, the organization said.

 "The doctor is doing well and is in good spirits," SIM USA said in a statement.